tubakhxn/AI-Quant-Dev/README.md

 ## Disclaimer

-This project is for educational and research purposes only and not for commercial use.
+This project is for educational and research purposes only.

 ---